-Mathematics: analysis and approaches (HL) is a very demanding and challenging course and it is recommended that students attain an A at IGCSE Maths if they wish to pursue this course.
-A minimum of grade B is recommended for Mathematics: analysis and approaches (SL).
+Mathematics: analysis and approaches is for students who enjoy developing their mathematics to become fluent in the construction of mathematical arguments, and develop strong skills in mathematical thinking.
+They will also be fascinated by exploring real and abstract applications of these ideas, with and without technology.
+Students who take Mathematics: analysis and approaches will be those who enjoy the thrill of mathematical problem solving and generalization.
+Please note that Mathematics: analysis and approaches (HL) is a very demanding and challenging course and it is recommended that students attain a grade A at IGCSE Mathematics if they wish to pursue this course.
+A minimum of grade C is recommended for Mathematics: analysis and approaches (SL).